doitintl/doit-composer-airflow-training/src/case-study/testing.md

 ```

 ## End-to-end tests
-With the unit tests ensuring DAGs and custom plugins are reasonable, we also need some kind of end-to-end tests to ensure the pipeline runs well.
+With the unit tests ensuring DAGs and custom plugins are reasonable, we also need some end-to-end tests to ensure the pipeline runs well.

-Like any other end-to-end test, we generate some input, run the program, and check the output.
+Like any other end-to-end tests, we generate some input, run the program, and check the output.
 To test our DAG, the test steps look like the below:

 1. create and upload three CSV files to GCS
 2. trigger Airflow DAG
 3. wait for 30 seconds for the DAG to finish
 4. check the nudge table is refreshed

-Ideally, this test should be running in a test environment where there is a test Composer environment.
+Ideally, this test should be running in a test environment with a test Composer environment.
 Then we can trigger the DAG using Airflow REST API by following the Google document [here](https://cloud.google.com/composer/docs/access-airflow-api).

 I understand that there may be expensive to host a test Composer because it needs to run 24/7.
-Therefore I recommend running Airflow locally(I will cover this in the next chapter) with `docker-compose` and using the below code to trigger the DAG:
+Therefore I recommend running Airflow locally(I will cover more details of this approach in the another chapter) with `docker-compose` and using the below code to trigger the DAG:
 ```python
 {{#include ../../code/e2e_tests/test_nudges.py:104:108}}
 ```